Equality Act 2010 (Amendment) (Disabled Access) Bill [HL]

 Description

-The bill modifies Section 20 of the Equality Act 2010, which concerns the duty to make reasonable adjustments for disabled people.
-It introduces two new subsections:
+The bill adds new subsections to Section 20 of the Equality Act 2010, which concerns the duty to make reasonable adjustments for disabled people.

 Government Spending